Short Term Home Rentals

-The next step in the process is to introduce the proposed ordinance at the City Planning Commission on June 6, 2017.
-Shortly following, the proposal will go to the City Council, where it is expected to be assigned to the Planning, Zoning and Economic Development Committee.
+The City Plan Commission recommended approval of the amended ordinance on August 15, 2017.
+Staff plans to have the ordinance before the Planning, Zoning and Economic Development Committee on October 4, 2017.
 As council members debate the ordinance in committee meetings, additional public comment will be accepted.
 Once the committee approves the proposed ordinance and any changes, it goes to the full city council for final approval.
 Staff recommends the short term rental ordinance go into effect 90 days after final approval.

 Prepared by the City Planning and Development Department and the Office of Innovation